 What to Bring: A thermos of warm coffee to sip as you admire the magnificent vista from Rotary Ann and other scenic lookouts.

 On the Way: While trekking down Highway 65 toward Harrison, enjoy a bird’s-eye view of the fall color at Branson Zipline Canopy Tours at Wolfe Creek Preserve (2339 US Highway 65, Walnut Shade, 417-561-2500).
 Try the Ozarks Xplorer Zipline Canopy Tour and enjoy seven zip-lines, ten suspension bridges and other thrills.

 Your hog belongs on the Pig Trail Scenic Byway, tightly wound with twists and curves, which guarantee a thrilling ride on two wheels.
-Photos by Heather Kane.
+Photo by Andrew Jared.

 Pig Trail Scenic Byway

 Getting There: From Eureka Springs, Arkansas, about 80 miles from Springfield, head south on Highway 23.
 Highway 23 becomes the Pig Trail Scenic Byway roughly where it meets Highway 16.
 The drive’s end point is near the south boundary of the Ozark National Forest and the town of Ozark.

 Miles on the Road: 19 miles